mrkrd/cochlea3/README.rst

 Spike Train Format
 ------------------

+All models return spike trains in a common format.
+The format is based on standard Python data structures (list, dict) and Numpy arrays.
+It contains of a list of dicts where each dict contains standard keys: 'type', 'cf', 'offset', 'duration', 'spikes'.

 Spike train data format is based on a standard DataFrame_ format from the excellent pandas_ library.
 Spike trains and their meta data are